depletionmode/divination/README.rst

 --------

 * Reading PCI configuration space
-* Reading MSRs (writing MSRS currently unimplemented)
+* Reading MSRs (writing MSRs currently unimplemented)
 * Mapping and RW from/to IO regions
 * Mapping and RW from/to physical memory regions (currently unimplemented)